 Tests will likely need to be repeated to confirm the results, and to help determine the type and severity of the disorder.

 Treatment will depend on the type and severity of the disorder.
 You may need less intense treatment if only some of the cells are abnormal.

 How well you do depends on which organs and tissues are affected (for example, the brain or heart).
-It is difficult to predict the effects of having 2 different cell lines in 1 person.
+It is difficult to predict the effects of having two different cell lines in one person.